 - Things or Device

 These are fitted with sensors and actuators.
-Sensors collect data from the environment and give to gateway where as actuators perform the action (as directed after processing of data).
+Sensors collect data from the environment and give to gateway where as actuators performs the action (as directed after processing of data).

-The datas after being collected at is uploaded to cloud.
+The data after being collected is uploaded to cloud.
 Cloud in simple terms is basically a set of servers connected to internet 24*7.

 - User Interface